Understanding RIRs and their role in IPv4 address allocation

 - Resource Allocation

-RIRs are responsible for allocating blocks of IP addresses to Internet Service Providers (ISPs), enterprises, and organizations within their respective regions.
+RIRs are responsible for allocating blocks of IPv4 addresses to Internet Service Providers (ISPs), enterprises, and organizations within their respective regions.
 They ensure that IP addresses are distributed in compliance with established policies.
 Now that IPv4 exhaustion has set in, the RIRs primarily approve the transfers of IPv4 space between organizations in the marketplace.
-Even though the free market is the best mechanism for the redistribution of IP space, the RIRs can’t help but control who receives IPv4 addresses by determining if organizations willing to buy IPv4 addresses really “need” them.
+Even though the free market is the best mechanism for the redistribution of IPv4 space, the RIRs can’t help but control who receives IPv4 addresses by determining if organizations willing to buy IPv4 addresses really “need” them.

 - Policy Development